jynkeshie/web-development/README.md

 UTF-8 Characters
 The <meta charset="UTF-8"> element defines the character set.
 The characters A, B, and C, are displayed by the numbers 65, 66, and 67.
 To let the browser understand that you are displaying a character, you must start the entity number with &# and end it with ; (semicolon).

+A URL/web address follows the following syntax; scheme://prefix.domain:port/path/filename scheme - defines the type of Internet service (most common is http or https) prefix - defines a domain prefix (default for http is www) domain - defines the Internet domain name (like w3schools.com) port - defines the port number at the host (default for http is 80) path - defines a path at the server (If omitted: the root directory of the site) filename - defines the name of a document or resource